 Nicole Cole had planned for this past May to be a celebratory month as her son was set to graduate from college.

 But in a lawsuit filed Nov.
-8, the Spotsylvania County School Board member said the latter part of the month was filled with emotion distress stemming from a misdemeanor assault and battery charge filed by fellow school board member Lisa Phelps.
+8, the Spotsylvania County School Board member said the latter part of the month was filled with emotional distress stemming from a misdemeanor assault and battery charge filed by fellow school board member Lisa Phelps.

 Cole filed the lawsuit in Spotsylvania Circuit Court, suing Phelps and board member April Gillespie for $1 million for what she alleges was malicious prosecution.